 You don’t have to be an excellent swimmer to be a scuba diver, but you do need to be comfortable in the water and know how to swim.
 During your scuba certification course you’ll be asked to:

-• Float or tread water for 10 minutes – you can lie on your back, on your front, tread water, ‘dog paddle’, or anything else to stay afloat without using any flotation aids.
+• Float or tread water for 10 minutes – You can lie on your back, tread water, ‘dog paddle’, or do anything else to stay afloat without using any flotation aids.

 Basic Scuba Diving Equipment